 Keep in mind that those with an ITIN are not eligible for Social Security or Earned Income Tax Credit, although if they later become eligible, Social Security benefits from payments made with an ITIN may be retroactively applied.
 Individuals may use an ITIN to open a bank account, but it may not be used to as proof of legal residence or right to work in the U.S.

-As of June 2012, new regulations were implemented regarding applications for an ITIN.
 An applicant must now submit a W-7 and original documents such as passports and birth certificates or certified copies of these documents.
 Applicants may also submit their documents to a Certifying Acceptance Agent whose job it is to review and certify the validity of documents.
 Many applicants find it helpful to work with a tax attorney or CPA because applying for an ITIN requires specific documentation and working with an experienced CPA can often speed up and take the stress out of the process.